astronautlabs/bitstream/README.md

 The `bufferLength` parameter determines how many bytes will be buffered before the buffer will be flushed out to the passed writable stream.
 This parameter is optional, the default (and minimum value) is `1` (one byte per buffer).

-Note that any bits in `value` above the `length`'th bit will be ignored, so the following are all equivalent:

 # Writing unsigned integers

 ```typescript